alopezrivera/OneNoteExporter/README.md

 * As expected, elaborate formatting doesn't survive export
 * Underscored text is annotated as such in markdown, but does not render correctly (at least in VSCode)
-* Images resized within OneNote are rendered with image size attributes in Pandoc markdown (plain `markdown` in the [Pandoc call](https://github.com/alopezrivera/owo/blob/19c170f8c32a434fb97aa612fe38145e0fa02357/config_example.ps1#L68)), which may not be supported by your reader/editor/host of choice.
+* Images resized within OneNote are rendered with size information when exporting to markdown.
+Be mindful of the markdown flavour you are using.
+Pandoc markdown (`markdown` in the [Pandoc call in your config.ps1](https://github.com/alopezrivera/owo/blob/6ec09267553cec5848c02fa2f20531185b2b2289/config_example.ps1#L66)) image size notation will not render properly in GitHub or other GitHub-flavoured markdown renderers such as the VSCode markdown preview window.
-  * *If you want markdown output compatible with VSCode and GitHub*, specify `markdown_github` in the [Pandoc call](https://github.com/alopezrivera/owo/blob/19c170f8c32a434fb97aa612fe38145e0fa02357/config_example.ps1#L68) in you `config.ps1`
+  * *If you want markdown output compatible with VSCode and GitHub*, specify `markdown_github` in the [line 66](https://github.com/alopezrivera/owo/blob/6ec09267553cec5848c02fa2f20531185b2b2289/config_example.ps1#L66) of your `config.ps1`

+    ```
+    $conversion = 'markdown_github-simple_tables-multiline_tables-grid_tables+pipe_tables'
+    ```

 * Unfortunately support for markdown lags behind that for Org Mode (eg: removal of empty list items).
 I haven't got the time to polish it, and neither the need.
 If you do please feel free to contribute!

 ## Requirements